Best WordPress Hosting Company for Non-Techies

 Better Support – when a web host specializes in WordPress (the system that your business website was built on), there isn’t much need for the support agent to become familiar with your system because it is all they look at every single day.
 This means that it becomes easier for them to help you with more things than a general provider might do.

 As a business owner you’ll know that keeping costs in line makes good sense, but having managed WordPress hosting (in our view) makes good business sense too.

 There are thousands of websites hacked or infected every single month.
-A managed service provider starts from around $25 per month, which is five times more expensive than a regular web hosting account (on average).
+A managed service provider starts from around $25 per month, five times more expensive than a regular web hosting account (on average).
 But, your business website being on the managed service is many times more secure.
 This is because these providers reduce the most common attacks that take place.

 Using a cheap web host helps reduce costs today, but you might pay dearly in a few weeks, months or years when your website is hacked or infected.
-There isn’t only the future costs of getting your website back online (and free from infection), but also any costs associated with lost revenue, increased IT security costs, reputation and credibility damage, being removed from Google search (and potentially having a massive impact on future profits), bad PR, and fines through current legislation such as GDPR for data breaches.
+There aren’t only the future costs of getting your website back online to consider (and free from infection), but also any costs associated with lost revenue, increased IT security costs, reputation and credibility damage, being removed from Google search (and potentially having a massive impact on future profits), bad PR, and fines through current legislation such as GDPR for data breaches.

 It’s time to think about how much of the techie things you want sorted and how much any potential headaches are worth to you.